Overview

 About this degree

-Combining expert-led theory and real-world application, in addition to online learning facilitated by Hong Kong and UK specialists, via the Virtual Learning Environment (VLE), you’ll exchange insights and expand your professional networks through face-to-face weekend tutorials in Hong Kong.
-This will enable the acquisition of new perspectives across a broad spectrum of industries within the built environment industries.
+Combining expert-led theory with real-world application, the programme is delivered through online learning facilitated by Hong Kong and UK specialists via the Virtual Learning Environment (VLE).
+You will exchange insights, engage in interactive learning activities, and expand your professional networks on our digital campus.
+This approach supports the development of new perspectives across a broad spectrum of industries within the built environment.

 Students who successfully complete the programme will be eligible for the Chartered Management Institute (CMI) Level 7 qualification in Strategic Management and Leadership Practice.